 - Have not been found responsible by the Center for Student Conduct for university violations including, but not limited to, property offenses, and offenses against the student alcohol or other drug policies.

 To retain a housing assignment in the Honors College, a continuing Honors College student must have remained in good standing following the completion of the spring semester.
-The Honors College reserves the right to remove students from University Heights who are no longer Honors College students in good standing.
+The Honors College reserves the right to remove students from Honors learning communities who are no longer Honors College students in good standing.